 Ljubljana is the capital city of Slovenia that is the largest Slovenia’s city and one of the greenest Europe cities.
-Slovenia capital city is a pedestrians friendly capital where car traffic is limited at the downtown.
+Slovenia capital city is a pedestrian’s friendly capital where car traffic is limited downtown.

-Hotels in Ljubljana Slovenia are fairly cheap so you won’t need to worry about the high prices if you decide to stay longer in the city.
-Ljubljana as other cities of Slovenia is famous for its picturesque view of the mountains and the city that looks like a perfect composition for a drawing.
+Hotels in Ljubljana Slovenia are fairly cheap, so you won’t need to worry about the high prices if you decide to stay longer in the city.
+Ljubljana, like other cities of Slovenia, is famous for its picturesque view of the mountains and the city that looks like a perfect composition for a drawing.
 D

-Don’t forget to explore famous Ljubljana castle and go hiking on the outskirts of the capital.
+Don’t forget to explore the famous Ljubljana castle and go hiking on the outskirts of the capital.

 Bela Krajina or White Carniola is a small region in southeastern Slovenia on the border with Croatia.
 Lots of Slovenians recommend going to Bela Krajina since it’s the best place to experience true Slovenians’ culture.

-The region itself isn’t the most beautiful and there aren’t many things to do as everything is more focused on the culture.
-However, if you got bored with traditional folklore events, take a walk around region’s villages which have few churches, remains of castles and beautiful street shops.
+The region itself isn’t the most beautiful, and there aren’t many things to do as everything is more focused on the culture.
+However, if you got bored with traditional folklore events, take a walk around the region’s villages which have few churches, remains of castles and beautiful street shops.

 Other than the famous cities in Slovenia, the beautiful countryside also has tons to offer and visiting smaller towns and villages can be a breath of fresh air.

-The town of Kranjska Gora located in a northwestern part of Slovenia offers you amazing nature reserve called Zelenci.
+The town of Kranjska Gora, located in a northwestern part of Slovenia, offers you an amazing nature reserve called Zelenci.
 Its natural reserve is famous for its Zelenci lake that has its natural hot springs.